vjovanov/actormig/actor-migration.md

 At this point all actors inherit the `Actor` trait, we instantiate actors through special factory methods, and all actors are accessed through the `ActorRef` interface.
 Now we need to change all actors to the `StashingActor` class from the AMK.
-This class behaves exactly the same like Scala `Actor` but provides methods that pair the Akka behavior as well.
+This class behaves exactly the same like Scala `Actor` but, additionally, provides methods that correspond to methods in Akka's `Actor` trait.
 This allows easy, step by step, migration to the Akka behavior.

 To change user base to the new type of actor all actors should extend the `StashingActor` instead of the `Actor`.
 Apply the following rule: